venturaEffect/sanity-yt-build/README.md

 ## To run it write npm run dev

-## Got o inside sanityyoutube file and write on terminal sanity start
+## Got inside sanityyoutube file and write on terminal sanity start

 ## To see how it looks go: https://medium-final-clone.sanity.studio